Phase separation in multiply periodic materials with fine microstructures: Mass-constrained case

 \textbf{Step 1:} We now have $u \in \mathrm{BV}(\Omega; \{ a,b\})$ with

 Then, defining as before $A \coloneqq \{ u = a \}$, this implies that $|A| = m$.
 Since this is a set of finite perimeter, in Proposition \ref{prop:set_approx} we approximated with a sequence $(A_n)_n$ of appropriate $C^2$ sets.
 The problem here is that we did not require these sets to satisfy the constraint $|A_n|=m$ for every $n \in \N$.
-Therefore, this is the first change that needs to be addressed: we thus follow an idea originally due to Ryan Murray.
+Therefore, this is the first change that needs to be addressed: we thus follow an idea originally due to Ryan Murray, appropriately modified for our case (see \cite{murray2016slow}).